izhim/izhim/README.md

 ## 🧩 Projects Highlights

 - [**GPS and Sensors use in Android**](https://github.com/izhim/location-sensor-android) – Android app using GPS to map routes and sensors to trigger events and display environmental data.
+- [**Task Gestor for Android**](https://github.com/izhim/task-gestor) – Simple and efficient task manager for Android.
+Create, edit, and delete tasks easily, stay organized, and keep track of your daily activities with a clean and intuitive interface.

 *(More projects coming soon...)*